-- Investigate various approaches, such as those based on the FHIR and C-CDA Care Plan. - Ensure that patient, caregiver and family goals and wishes are incorporated into the care plan. - Over time an app-based approach is likely to be beneficial to support this use case.
+- Investigate various approaches, such as those based on the FHIR and C-CDA Care Plan.
+A potentially relevant effort is the Gravity project, which is looking at terminology that might be necessary for this type of care plan (https://sirenetwork.ucsf.edu/sites/sirenetwork.ucsf.edu/files/wysiwyg/Gravity-Project-Ch arter.pdf). - Ensure patient, caregiver and family goals and wishes are incorporated into the care plan. - Over time an app-based approach is likely to be beneficial to support this use case.

-- ONC, CMS, AHRQ, NIH - Sponsor R&D in this area, with a particular focus on the use of standards-based approaches to enable scaling.
+- ONC, CMS, Agency for Healthcare Research and Quality (AHRQ), National Institutes of Health (NIH) - Sponsor research and development (R&D) in this area, with a particular focus on the use of standards-based approaches to enable scaling.